Howard Kennedy

 The Legal Cheek View

 Howard Kennedy has gone through some pretty major changes in recent years — and seems to have emerged in good shape, proving the doubters wrong.
 The product of a 2013 merger between sensible corporate outfit Howard Kennedy and the slightly quirky media law-slanted Finers Stephens Innocent, the combined outfit initially seemed an unlikely jumble of practice areas and personalities.
-But a successful consolidation has seen turnover surpass £60 million this year for the first time.
-Average profit per equity partner is down though, £348,000 to £315,000, due to the addition of eight new partners.
+But a successful consolidation has led to some fairly solid financial results, with the latest figures showing firmwide revenues increased 15% this year to £74 million.
+Profit per equity partner (PEP) enjoyed an even greater rise of 21%, up to £362,000 from £300,000 last year.

-Howard Kennedy’s financial services and real estate departments have led the growth charge, while the firm’s tech and media work, led by high profile co-founder Mark Stephens, adds glamour to the mix.
+Howard Kennedy’s financial services and real estate departments have led the growth charge; tech and media work, led by high profile co-founder Mark Stephens, adds glamour to the mix.
 Stephens has represented the likes of James Hewitt, who is said to have had an affair with Princess Diana, Vernon Unsworth, the British diver who brought legal action against Elon Musk, and Julian Assange, founder of Wikileaks.
+The real estate and arbitration teams were strengthened in recent years by the firm’s acquisition of the construction boutique Corbett & Co, which brought in seven lawyers, including three partners, to join the firm’s ranks.

 Continue reading

-A move out of the West End several years ago — where both legacy firms had been based — to swanky 1 London Bridge overlooking the Thames and the City is symbolic of the new Howard Kennedy ethos.
-Instructions are increasingly coming in from the banks, companies and start-ups across the river.
+A move out of the West End several years ago — where both legacy firms had been based — to swanky 1 London Bridge overlooking the Thames and the City is symbolic of Howard Kennedy’s ethos.
+Instructions are increasingly coming in from banks, companies and start-ups across the river.

 What all this means for rookies at the firm right now is a reasonable combination of decent work upon which to cut their teeth and a “really good” work/life balance.
 “Back in time for Antiques Road Trip,” quips one trainee.
 Another junior lawyer provides this insight: “I’m out the door by 7pm absolute latest — the partner once apologised to me for putting in a call from 6.30-7.30pm, calling it a ‘late one’.
 Everyone respects commitments you have outside of work and it’s noticeable that the firm adapts to what people need, especially working parents.”